 The background of the study is one of the key aspects you need to get right when you are writing a research paper.
 It is the key to introducing your readers to the topic of your research, and it is different from the lead part.
-Here is how to write background of the study in research studies.
+Here is how to write the background of the study in research studies.

-What is background of the study?
+What is the background of the study?

-Background of the study meaning: The background of the study is a part of a research provided in the introduction section of the paper.
+Background of the study meaning: The background of the study is a part of the research provided in the introduction section of the paper.
 It is a compilation of adequate information that is based on the analysis of the problem or proposed argument, the steps and methods needed to arrive at the design, the implementation of the results achieved, and feasible solutions.